-The new community hospital for South Petherton was designed to take full advantage of the marvellous views from its hilltop site.
-These provide an excellent patient environment for the regional centre of excellence for stroke rehabilitation.
-The 24 inpatients bedrooms all have large windows to maximise natural light and views, and many have access to external balconies.
+The new community hospital for South Petherton was designed to take full advantage of the marvellous views from its hilltop site with most of the 24 inpatient bedrooms having their own balcony overlooking the Somerset countryside.
+These bedrooms provide South Petherton Hospital an excellent environment for the patients in what has been designated the regional centre of excellence for stroke rehabilitation.

-Elsewhere, the building includes a health and wellbeing centre providing outpatients services, a therapies department and X-ray facilities.
-A wheelchair assessment unit provides customised mobility solutions for patients.
+Throughout the grounds there are additional works of art which enliven the patient areas and form a dedicated therapy garden for the rehabilitation of patients.
+The hospital also includes a health and well-being centre providing outpatient services, a therapies department and X-ray facilities.
+The wheelchair assessment unit provides customised mobility solutions for patients.